Up the Mekong to Tibet

 More talksMore about JohnBooks and how to orderSome impressions

-This exciting journey took John up the world’s twelfth longest river from the South China Sea to Tibet and beyond.
-The Mekong has long been associated with mystery and opium-smuggling, but he hadn’t expected the excitement and dangers that he would face in its upper reaches.
-Starting among the rice paddies of Vietnam, he made his way via Cambodia, Thailand, Laos and Burma and through the gorges of China’s Yunnan province, meeting river-people of seven nationalities along the way.
-In a climax to the trip, he and two Tibetans reached the glacier on Mount Guosongmucha, north of Tibet, where the Mekong rises at over 17,000 feet.
+The year was 2003, and this exciting journey took John up the world’s twelfth longest river from the South China Sea to Tibet and beyond.
+The Mekong has long been associated with mystery and opium-smuggling, but he hadn’t expected the excitement and dangers that faced him in its upper reaches.
+Starting among the rice paddies of Vietnam, he made his way via Cambodia, Thailand, Laos and Myanmar and through the gorges of China’s Yunnan province, meeting river-people of seven nationalities along the way.
+In a climax to the trip, he and two Tibetans stepped onto the Guosongmucha glacier, north of Tibet, where the Mekong rises at over 17,000 feet.
+He was the first European to reach and map its source.

 First updateLast update